To create the cocoa blend used in Nutella®, we buy only raw cocoa beans, carefully selecting them directly in their country of origin.

 to cocoa powder

-We transform the beans ourselves into cocoa powder through a multi-stage transformation process carried out in our factories.
+We transform the beans ourselves into cocoa powder trough a multi-stage transformation process carried out in our factories.

 The drying and shelling

 We start with the drying phase, followed by the shelling.
 The beans are put into a large mill that separates the edible part to be ground - the nibs - from the outer shell.

 The ground nibs are treated to reduce the cocoa's natural acidity and then roasted to enhance their flavour and colour.